Using equal parts science, technique, and inspiration, Patricia Jahla discusses the process and methods to build her sensuous forms.

 Once the saggar firing kiln is slowly cooled and opened, the burned remnants of the aluminum foil are removed from the forms, which are then gently washed and thoroughly dried.
 The pieces are then polished with 2-3 coats of cold hard wax.

-Neither of these firing methods renders the work entirely water-tight, so fresh flowers are not advised.
+Saggar firing does not render the work entirely water-tight, so fresh flowers are not advised.
 Nor can pieces fired in this manner be used for cooking.

 But silks or dried flowers would be wonderful, or you can consider the piece to be finished art by itself, like sculpture, needing no further adornment.